mos3abof/power-close/README.md

-In older versions of the addon, the logo used to be one of the icons designed by [Freepik](http://www.freepik.com) from [Flat Icon](http://www.flaticon.com), that was also licensed under [CC-BY License](http://creativecommons.org/licenses/by/3.0/), although a different verion of it.
+In older versions of the addon, the logo used to be one of the icons designed by [Freepik](http://www.freepik.com) from [Flat Icon](http://www.flaticon.com), that was also licensed under [CC-BY License](http://creativecommons.org/licenses/by/3.0/), although a different version of it.

 License
 =======